Best Master's Programs in Mental Health Counseling for 2025

 What to Look For in a Mental Health Counseling Program

-Make sure you know the admission requirements, which typically include a minimum GPA, relevant work experience, a background check, and GRE scores.
+Make sure you know the school's admission requirements, which typically include a minimum GPA, relevant work experience, a background check, and GRE scores.

 Accreditation for Counseling Master's Programs